My horse is not so dead

 When the inner balance tilts

-This strategy has only one drawback: as my dissatisfaction tends to grow larger than smaller, the pressure to change increases in me.
-My inner balance between "finally do something!"
-And "let everything as it is!"
-Threatens to tip - then I could not stop looking at that I really have a problem.
+This strategy has only one disadvantage: Since my dissatisfaction tends to get bigger rather than smaller, the pressure to change increases in me.
+My inner balance between "finally do something!" and "Better leave everything as it is!" threatens to tip over - then I could no longer look past the fact that I really have a problem.

 If, however, I manage to discharge the pressure in a harmless way (as by the overpressure valve of a steam cooker), I could maintain this state until the last day.
 There are two simple and quite popular solutions: pondering and complaining.